Natural and Effective Solutions for Keeping Houseplants Pest Free

 So how do we keep our plants in balance?
 Here’s the process: We choose the right plant for our indoor lighting: sunny direct light, indirect low light, indirect medium light or indirect bright light.
 The plant uses light to make food.
 You can’t cheat on this requirement.

 We feed them according to their nutritional requirements: the basic nutrients are nitrogen, potassium and phosphorous.
 Seaweed tincture is gentle natural fertilizer that has all basic nutrients as well micronutrients and soil building properties.
 Hands down our favorite way to fertile indoor plants.
+We recommend KELPY.

 We maintain healthy soil by transplanting or repotting them in fresh quality soil that is the right blend for the plant type: succulent/cactus vs houseplant vs outdoor soil.
 The right soil is so important.
 Soils vary in how quickly they drain, how long they stay damp and how much carbon to organic material they contain.
 Specialty soils cost more, but they save you money in the long run.